nextstrain/docs.nextstrain.org/src/install.rst

                `Install Docker Desktop for macOS <https://docs.docker.com/desktop/install/mac-install/>`_.

-            .. group-tab:: Windows (PowerShell)

-               `Install Windows Subsystem for Linux (WSL) 2`_.
-               You may have to restart your machine when configuring WSL.

-               `Install Docker Desktop for Windows <https://docs.docker.com/desktop/install/windows-install/>`_ with the `WSL 2 backend <https://docs.docker.com/desktop/windows/wsl/>`_.

             .. group-tab:: Windows (WSL)

                `Install Docker Desktop for Windows`_ with the `WSL 2 backend`_.